|

 The Evidence Supporting the Big Bang

-What was the universe like before the Big Bang?
+What Was the Universe Like Before the Big Bang?

-A frequently asked question is what preceded the Big Bang.
+A commonly asked question is what preceded the Big Bang.
 According to current models, the concept of time itself may not have existed before this event.
 This means that the Big Bang represents not only the birth of matter but also that of time and space as we conceive them.

-The Consequences of the Universe’s Expansion
+The Consequences of the Expansion of the Universe

 The Big Bang: A Unique and Universal Event